ColeLab/ColeAnticevicNetPartition/README.md

 ## Overview

 This network partition was created using the Glasser 2016 parcels [Glasser MF, Coalson TS, Robinson EC, Hacker CD, Harwell J, Yacoub E, Ugurbil K, Andersson J, Beckmann CF, Jenkinson M, Smith SM, Van Essen DC (2016) A multi-modal parcellation of human cerebral cortex.
-Nature.
-PMID: 27437579 http://doi.org/10.1038/nature18933], along with data of 337 unrelated healthy volunteers from the WashU-Minn Human Connectome Project (HCP) [https://www.humanconnectome.org/].
+Nature. http://doi.org/10.1038/nature18933], along with data of 337 unrelated healthy volunteers from the WashU-Minn Human Connectome Project (HCP) [https://www.humanconnectome.org/].
 Resting-state fMRI data were used (across all 4 resting-state fMRI runs per subject).
 ICA+FIX was used for denoising and MSMAll for registration (along with standard HCP minimal preprocessing).
 Pearson correlations between time series were then calculated between all parcels/regions, and network communities were identified using the general Louvain algorithm.

 The cortical network partition was extended into subcortex.
 This was accomplished by labeling each subcortical voxel with the cortical network with the strongest average Pearson correlation.

-See the main publication reporting this partition for more information [citation].
+See the main publication reporting this partition for more information: Ji JL, Spronk M, Kulkarni K, Repovs G, Anticevic A, Cole MW (In Press) "Mapping the human brain's cortical-subcortical functional network organization".
+NeuroImage. https://doi.org/10.1016/j.neuroimage.2018.10.006 [Open access preprint: http://doi.org/10.1101/206292]

 The Glasser2016 parcels are available here: https://balsa.wustl.edu/sceneFile/show/lLMz